pi-hole/docker-pi-hole/README.md

 ### Alpine

 [![](https://badge.imagelayers.io/diginc/pi-hole:alpine.svg)](https://imagelayers.io/?images=diginc/pi-hole:alpine 'Get your own badge on imagelayers.io')
-This is an optimized docker using [alpine](https://hub.docker.com/_/alpine/) as it's base
+This is an optimized docker using [alpine](https://hub.docker.com/_/alpine/) as its base

 ### Debian